anoooj0/Wisconsin-Autonomous-Perception-Coding-Challenge---Anuj-Shrestha-Submission/README.md

 Methodology:
-  -Looked for datasets with images of cones
+  Looked for datasets with images of cones
-  -Split the dataset into training, validation, and testing -Found out which kind of algorithm was best suited for the task -Learned how to use the libraries associated with the algorithm -Looked up how to annotate boundary lines
+  Split the dataset into training, validation, and testing Found out which kind of algorithm was best suited for the task Learned how to use the libraries associated with the algorithm Looked up how to annotate boundary lines
-  -Wrote code for the model that would take images with cones and draw boundary lines for them -Ran code and refined it for more accurate results
+  Wrote code for the model that would take images with cones and draw boundary lines for them Ran code and refined it for more accurate results

   Struggles:
-  -Had a lot of trouble finding a dataset
+  	Had a lot of trouble finding a dataset
-  -Struggled with drawing lines to fit the path of the cones -Had to use chatGPT alot and google to help me with the code
+  	Struggled with drawing lines to fit the path of the cones Had to use chatGPT alot and google to help me with the code

 Libraries Used:
-    -NumPy
+    NumPy
-    -OpenCV
+    OpenCV
-    -MatPlotLib
+    MatPlotLib
-    -OS
+    OS
-    -Zipfile
+    Zipfile
-    -SKLearn
+    SKLearn